Being A Carer

 Two photos side by side.
 On the left is my mother's arm after it's come out of the wrist cast, with dry, flaky skin and a bit of swelling around the knuckles.
 She has her smiling teddy bear on her lap, his arms spread wide as if in celebration that her cast has been removed, revealing his white t-shirt with the face of Freddie Mercury on it.
 Meanwhile the right photo shows the teddy bear looking over the side of the armchair at a black wheelchair parked next to it.

 During 2025 my mother’s health took a significant downturn, as a result of struggling with the impacts of going fully blind and having several falls, along with other general effects of old age.
 And that in turn greatly increased my responsibilities as an unpaid carer for her.
+Her condition has thankfully improved a bit since then, but she still needs more support than she used to.

 So I’ve been documenting our journey here in the hope that it raises awareness, and I’ve included some links to useful resources below as well.
 I hope you find it interesting and insightful.